RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 - adding a header image
 - switching the article from Draft to Published

+After that, CrossPost will update your content on every `~ crosspost article your-writing.md` leaving any other meta information untouched.

 Please let me know if you'd like us to add more automated configurations like this inside CrossPost or feel free to issue a Pull Request, so we'd never have to leave the terminal again 😅

 ## General CrossPost Caveats & Fun Facts